+After competing at the 2007 and 2008 World Championships, they came up short of qualifying for the global event in 2009 and 2010.
+They also missed the Vancouver 2010 Olympic team by just three-tenths of a point.
 After Weaver was sworn in as a Canadian citizen in June 2009, they changed training locations to be in a more competitive environment.
 Working with coaches Pasquale Camerlengo and Angelika Krylova in the Detroit area, they became stronger technically.
-When they returned to the world championships in 2011 they were a much-improved team, evidenced by their fifth place finish before hitting a career-high of fourth place at the 2012 World Championships.
+When they returned to the world championships in 2011 they were a much-improved team, evidenced by their fifth-place finish before moving up to fourth at the 2012 World Championships.
 They had hoped to reach the podium at the 2013 World Championships in London, Ontario, but their preparations were stalled when Weaver broke her right fibula in December 2012.
 She underwent surgery, causing them to miss the national championships.

-ISU World Championships: 2013 – 5th; 2012 – 4th; 2011 – 5th; 2008 – 17th; 2007 – 20th
+ISU World Championships: 2017 – 4th; 2016 - 5th; 2015 – BRONZE; 2014 – SILVER; 2013 – 5th; 2012 – 4th; 2011 – 5th; 2008 – 17th; 2007 – 20th